judy-martinez/weather-dashboard-project/README.md

-# Weather Dashboard Project
+# weather-dashboard-project

 ## Purpose
-Class challenge activity to create an application that presents current & future forecast when a user searches for a city
+Challenge activity to create an application that presents current & future forecast when a user searches for a city

 ## Built With
 * HTML